Thought leadership. Everyone wants it. Few attain it.

 My proof?
 Episode 100 of One Minute Wednesday:

 This was another compilation recently completed from 4 different podcast interviews, and sharing this in this way conveyed the sheer amount of quality content that happens during an interview:

 The ugly truth is that you are a thought leader in actuality.

-You may be doing it small scale, or you may be doing half-ass where it’s designed to inspire nobody, or you may doing it in a style that you love or hate, but you ARE a thought leader.
+You may be doing it small scale, or you may be doing it half-ass where it’s designed to inspire nobody, or you may be doing it in a style that you love or hate, but either way, you ARE a thought leader.

 Now that you know you are, it’s time to design it and own it.

 Be awesome.
 Inspire others.
 Fill the boots you were given to live.

 If you didn’t know this yet: I help companies rise up to and own their greatness, through brand story, design, and perception.

 If we’re not connected, it’s time.
 Let’s connect.